ibrahim1hero1/Calccedo/README.md

 <h3> Introduction </h3>

-Calccedo-V2 is the next revolution of calccedo, it support many reach features like addSemantic(), like add addVariable(), like addConstant(), like injectFunction()
+Calccedo-V2 is the next revolution of calccedo, it support many rich features like addSemantic(), like addVariable(), like addConstant(), like injectFunction()

 <br/>